Bulosan Center Personnel

-Director: Robyn Rodriguez Rodriguez is an Associate Professor in the Department of Asian American Studies at UC Davis.
+Director: Robyn Rodriguez Rodriguez is Professor and Chair of the Department of Asian American Studies at UC Davis.
 She earned her Ph.D. in Sociology in 2005 UC, Berkeley.
 Dr. Rodriguez publishes extensively on the topic of Filipino migration and has worked as an activist and advocate for Philippine and Filipino immigrant concerns over the past fifteen years.

 Archivist: Allan Jason Sarmiento has a M.A. in Public History from California State University, Sacramento.
 Born into an Air Force family, Allan moved around the world for four years at a time, witnessing various cultures and histories.
 Seeing the world at an early age gave Jason a great appreciation for history, and inspired him to pursue a career in the history field.
 After receiving a Bachelors of Arts in History, he entered the Public History program to emphasize in archival preservation and records management.
 Jason interned at several archives in the Sacramento region, such as the Yolo County Archives, Center for Sacramento History, and the California State Archives.
 On August 2014, He received the Harold T. Pinkett Minority Student Award from the Society of American Archivists, which recognizes and acknowledges minority graduate students, such as those of African, Asian, Latino or Native American descent, who, through scholastic and personal achievement, manifest an interest in becoming professional archivists.